 My husband and I are in our late 60s and are avid snorkelers.
 We carry our own equipment and lycra skins and have snorkeled all over the world!

 Our first visit to St Maarten was in 1995, and then we came back for the month of May in 2006.

-We plan to return in May 2008 and May 2009 and stay at the Flamingo Beach Resort again (we are Club Sunterra members).
+We plan to return as often as we can and stay at the Flamingo Beach Resort again (we are Club Sunterra members).
 The reef in front of the resort is very good for snorkeling and we were in the water every day for 2 hours or more.

 I don't know HOW, but St. Maarten has become an ADDICTION!